deislabs/mystikos/doc/design/fork.md

 Our fork does give the forked process its own stack and we copy the contents of the calling process' stack into this, as well as fix up the frame pointers on the new stack so the stack unwind will work.
 The kernel will duplicate kernel file descriptors and various other process state, and handle all the inheritance of process settings like signal handlers and process identity.

-The process clone itself is handled within the kernel, but the fork implementation is actually implemented in an overridden CRT fork implementation.
+The process clone itself is handled within the kernel, but the fork implementation is actually implemented in an overridden CRT implementation.
 The stack duplication is an example of what is done in user space, versus the clone which happens in the kernel.

  With the single address space being shared between the parent and all forked children (and forks of forked children) there are a number of issues that can arise.
  The single address space causes the same global variables in the parent to be shared with the children, meaning changes made by one of the processes will affect the other.